-For this step you will need the following parts: The previously assembled t/r assembly Two #0049 M2 x 10 bolts Select one of the M2 x 10 bolts and thread if through the bearing on one of the pitch change links into the mount hole on the t/r grip.
+- The previously assembled t/r assembly - Two #0049 M2 x 10 bolts

+Select one of the M2 x 10 bolts and thread it through the bearing on one of the pitch change links into the mount hole on the t/r grip.
 There are two holes on the blade arm on the grip.
 One directly in the center and one is closer to the round end.
 Use the hole closer to the round end.
-Use the hole closer to the round end.
 Orient the grip/links as shown.
 Tighten this bolt fully, but don't overtighten as the threads will strip in the plastic grip.

-Repeat this procedure for the remaining t/r grip. -- ---
+Repeat this procedure for the remaining t/r grip.